 Accounting firms can also use firewall logs to identify the nature of threats, threat actors and their attack methods.
 Such moves enables an Accounting firm to be proactive in its cybersecurity approach.

 Accounting firms handle huge amounts of confidential data.
-Defending your Accounting firm with a cyber security monitoring solution like Cyber Briefs saves both time and money for the firm.
-Your Cyber Brief will monitor an Accounting firm's cyber attack surface 24/7, including its emails and passwords, and give real-time actionable alerts.
+Defending your Accounting firm with a cyber security monitoring solution like Cyber Reports saves both time and money for the firm.
+Your Cyber Report will monitor an Accounting firm's cyber attack surface 24/7, including its emails and passwords, and give real-time actionable alerts.

-Are you a small Accounting firm keen on protecting client data on a budget?
-Do you need to solve 80% of your cybersecurity issues for 20% of the price?
-Sign Up for Cyber Briefs today to get your first Cyber Brief Report this month.
+Does your MSP serve small Accounting firms keen on protecting their client data on a budget?
+Sign Up for Cyber Monitoring today to get your first Cyber Report this month.